bitcolorine/Je-suis-eclectique/about.md

 This is a website that explores creativity, artistic expression and talent.

-I've wanted to create things for the longest time but for reasons that are familiar to many of us, I decided to pursue other things.
+I've wanted to create, draw, write and paint for the longest time but for reasons that are familiar to many of us, I decided to pursue other things.

-Most of all I wanted to draw and illustrate.
-I did everything but...
-I thought I couldn't.
 I thought:
 "I have no talent for drawing" "I don't have an eye" "I don't draw a straight line", the usual...

 When I finally set my pencil to paper I discovered there was no need to draw upside down, or to divide the face into thirds, that I didn't need to use a grid, or learn perspective to draw what I wanted.
 I entered a period of bliss.